24/7 on-demand availability / safer life at home

 4

-LEO combines everyday signals and detects potential danger situations before people are involved.
+Everyday signals are combined so potential danger situations become visible before people are involved.

 5